deepnude42/Nudz/README.md

   $ DownloaderCLI DownloadPlaylist

 OPTIONS
-  -n, --name=name  name to print
+  -d, --DownloadDir=DownloadDir  Directory to download the files to -n, --name=name                name to print

 DESCRIPTION
   ...